Vizitest/docs/Writerside/topics/Overview.md

 - [The Test Manager](Test-Manager.md)
 - [The Test Editor](Test-Editor.md)

-## Vizitest Learn Project
+## Sample Projects and Test API Server
+We provide some sample projects containing preconfigured tests that are referenced from the documentation.
+The Test Server is a simple Python server that you can install locally.

-You can also install the Vizitest Learn repository, a Vizitest project that contains some preconfigured tests.
-Please go to [The Test Server](The-Test-Server.md) for details.
+Please go to [Sample Projects and Test Server](The-Test-Server.md) for details.

 ## TLDR
 We recommend reading the Test Manager and Test Editor sections.
 These contain some hands-on examples and a test server you can install locally.